-Many parents have been working from home for months now (this just in, it’s been a year; it’s been a year, people).
-But with more people getting their COVID-19 vaccine, workplaces are starting to reopen.
+Many parents have been working from home for well over a year now.
+But with more people getting their COVID vaccine, workplaces are starting to reopen.
 Soon, your employer may open up the option of returning to the office, or they may require you to.
 There are plenty of benefits to office life and reasons that your boss wants you in.
 Collaboration works best in real life.
 Employees who see each other boost each other and raise morale.
 Zoom meetings suck.

 Of course, working in an office in the midst of a pandemic changes things.
 Spontaneous interactions aren’t going to happen as easily.
 Your health and the health of your family could be put at real risk.
 And that’s stressful as hell.

 Returning to an office job is at the lowest occupational level of risk for COVID-19, according to the Occupational Safety and Health Administration.
 It’s nothing compared to what doctors or even grocery store workers do every day.
-But a CDC study from November found that of 314 workers tested for COVID-19 at an outpatient clinic, those who tested positive were nearly twice as likely to have regularly worked in a school or office in the two weeks before they were tested.
+But a Centers for Disease Control and Prevention study from November found that of 314 workers tested for COVID-19 at an outpatient clinic, those who tested positive were nearly twice as likely to have regularly worked in a school or office in the two weeks before they were tested.

 This makes the choice muddy, and there is still a roller coaster of decisions: If your kids aren’t in school in person and you don’t have childcare options, returning to the office sticks your spouse with full-time parenting alone.
 If that makes your partner stressed, it’s going to stress out you and your kids too.
 Of course, if your employer wants you to return to the office, staying home could have a negative effect on your career, including putting your job in jeopardy.